 Mentor characters.
 There are always mentor characters that help others realise their true nature.
 This often turns out to be mutually beneficial because that very act will help the mentors themselves realise their potential.
 One of the characteristics of Lady in the Water is that it often contains “more of everything” from the previous films, so among its mentor characters we have: the sea nymph and the hero who will help each other realise themselves; the Korean mother who tells large chunks of the bedtime story; the writer who will inspire a future leader to change the world; the tenant Mr. Leeds who will inspire the hero at a crucial moment; the false mentors of the film critic and the first incarnation of The Interpreter; and many more.

 Secrets, revealed through elaborate rituals.
 On a meta level, we have the secret of Shyamalan’s twist endings, revealed through the “ritual” of watching his films.
 The sense of his films as rituals is also greatly enhanced by the repetitions of, and variations on, a large number of recurring motifs, often across several films.
 There is no specific twist ending in Lady in the Water, but the plot has so many unexpected turns, detailed in Appendix 1, that one could say that it is a collection of twists.
 On a more conventional level, here are some main secrets: In The Sixth Sense: the true nature of the mentor and of the boy’s seemingly mental problems.
 In Unbreakable: the abilities of the hero and the means used by his mentor to find him.
 In both films, the characters gradually approach the truths through a ritual of various self-doubts and crises.
 More specifically, in the first film the mentor tries to lure the secrets out of the boy in several stages: through the rituals of a mind-reading game, free association writing, performing a magic trick, and the telling of a bedtime story.
-In Signs: the true nature of the crop circles, the aliens and their invasion, and of the last words of the hero’s dead wife.
+In Signs: the true nature of the crop circles, the aliens and their invasion, and the significance of the last words of the hero’s dead wife.
 In The Village: the nature of the monsters in the forest around that film’s community, the real relation of the community to the outside world, and the blind heroine learning her own capabilities while negotiating the secret and overcoming her terror.
 In this film the secret is more ritualised, because it is maintained on the level of a community by a council of elders – deceitful mentor characters.
 In Lady in the Water the finding out about the secret is ritualised from one end of the film to the other and there is a whole panoply of them: The secret of the hero’s past.
 The sea nymph should keep the nature of her community from the humans.
 She is not to know until a certain stage that she is very important to that community.
 Her presence is to be kept secret from most other tenants.
 The other characters are trying to understand the secrets of her world to prevent her from dying and enable her to return.
 The little boy’s hidden ability to read the sublime from the ridiculous.
 The Korean mother’s secret of the bedtime story.
 The writer keeping the secret of his future fate from his sister.
 And so on and so on.

 Withdrawal from society.
 The heroes have all seen no other recourse than to withdraw from the world, for reasons detailed in the next item.
 In The Sixth Sense the boy has made a makeshift tent inside his bedroom to hide from ghosts.
 In Unbreakable the hero, in denial of his real powers, has withdrawn into a self-imposed limited existence.
 In Signs the family barricade themselves in their house for fear of the alien invasion, and the entire invasion is seen from the family’s rural, limited viewpoint.
 In The Village a whole community has withdrawn from society.
 In Lady in the Water there is yet another community in withdrawal, but here in a more metaphorical sense, in that the camera, except for two shots, never leaves the apartment building and its backyard.
 Seemingly poised between a city street on one side and a forest on the other, the location also has a slightly unreal, allegorical feel of something just existing as an arena to play out the story.
 Finally, the hero and at least one other tenant have definitively withdrawn from society, in every sense of the word.